-Can I Obtain VA Disability for Flat Feet?
+Can You Get VA Disability for Flat Feet?

-If you are a veteran with flatfoot or flat feet, you may be wondering if you are able to obtain VA disability compensation for your flat feet.
-The answer is yes.
+If you are a veteran with flatfoot, fallen arches, or flat feet, you may be wondering if it’s possible to obtain VA disability compensation for your flat feet.
+The answer is yes, especially if you can connect your medical condition to service or even basic training.
 Today we will discuss what flat feet is and how the VA rates flat feet.

 What is Flatfoot (Pes Planus)?